RiverNorth launches second fund with Gundlach's DoubleLine Capital

-NEW YORK RiverNorth Capital Management on Wednesday said it has partnered again with Jeffrey Gundlach's DoubleLine Capital to launch a second portfolio, the RiverNorth/DoubleLine Strategic Opportunity Fund.
+NEW YORK (Reuters) - RiverNorth Capital Management on Wednesday said it has partnered again with Jeffrey Gundlach's DoubleLine Capital to launch a second portfolio, the RiverNorth/DoubleLine Strategic Opportunity Fund.

 The closed-end fund, which debuted last week on the NYSE under the symbol "OPP," will invest in fixed-income securities and tactically invests in closed-end funds.
 RiverNorth serves as the fund's investment adviser and DoubleLine serves as sub-adviser to the fund.